What is a K-1 Visa?

 - Must prove that you have met your partner at least once in the two years prior to commencing your K-1 Visa application.
 Evidence could be flight bookings, dated photos etc

-- Must be willing to provide a signed statement stating you intend to marry within 90 day.
+- Be willing to provide a signed statement stating you intend to marry within 90 day.
 If your wedding is already booked, it’s a good idea to provide evidence of this in the form of invitations, venue booking confirmation etc.

 - The sponsor must meet the financial requirement.
-To prove they’re earning enough to support your stay in the U.S, the gross income on their most recent tax return must be at least 100% of the Federal Poverty Guidelines.
+To prove they are earning enough to support your stay in the U.S, the gross income on their most recent tax return must be at least 100 per cent of the Federal Poverty Guidelines.
 Sponsors who are unable to meet this financial requirement with their own income alone can get help from a joint financial sponsorship with a supplemental affidavit of support.

 Documents required when applying for K-1 Visa